KipCrossing/OpenEM/README.md

 V = I*Z
 ```

 Where Z is the impedance of the coil at frequency f.
+The working for this may be found [here](https://github.com/KipCrossing/Coil_Physics/blob/master/coil.py).

 ![alt text](Images/OpenEM_field_surveys.jpg)